goutamsh/kubernetes-learning/README.md

 The inter pod communication takes place through pod network.
 Intra pod communication within the same pod between the conatiner happens using localhost.
 Pods get defined declaratively in the manefest file.
+Pods live and die but never come back to life.
+When pods are created they get IP address which is known as cluter IP, which is accessible only from within the cluster.
+If we want to expose the pod service outside the cluster we need to use port forwarding.
+Pod can be created in following ways

+1. using kubectl run command (Imperative style meaning we tell how exactly to create with the instructions.)

+kubectl run [podname] --image=nginx:alpine

+kubectl port-forward [podname] 8080:80

+(externalIP:internalIP)

+If pod is created with kubectl run command it's actually created with k8s deployment so id we try to delete the pod directly it gets re-created, instead we have to delete the deployment.

+2. using kubectl create/apply command (Declarative style using yaml file where we mention what we want and leave how it's done)

+kubectl create -f <filename.yml> --save-config --dry-run

+kubectl apply -f <filname.yml>

 ### Replication Controller: